rpuhalovich/vst3sdk_projectTemplate/README.md

 - A cleaned up Cmake script that's easy to modify for a new project.
 - Will Pirkle's fxobjects.h, fxobjects.cpp and filters.h files (http://www.aspikplugins.com/) as a library.
 - My own Filter and Biquad object files for a simple usage example.
-- Scripts for building the vst3projectgenerator projects such that it is easy to compile and create the customized source files with a GUI interface.
+- Scripts for downloading the VST3_SDK for an in-source project, and building the vst3projectgenerator projects such that it is easy to compile and create the customized source files with a GUI interface.

 It also has the incredibly annoying SMTG_CREATE_PLUGIN_LINK variable set to OFF.